viclin295/IST411SocialMaps/README.md

 After login, it will redirect the user to the google maps

-*Problem* Can't get Twitter data unless I have the keys working.
+*Problem:* Can't get Twitter data unless I have the keys working.
 Will try Facebook API soon.

-*Bug* Using incognito is best since Chrome does not save credentials.
+*Bug:* Using incognito is best since Chrome does not save credentials.
 Doing login a second time will automatically take you to maps.